marcusmcb/JS-Drum-Machine/README.md

 ### Velocity Sensitivity

-Velocity is enabled by default when using JSP-1 with a MIDI control device (unless the device does not send velocity data).
-I may add a button at a later point to toggle this feature within the UI.
+Velocity is enabled by default after the page loads when using JSP-1 with a MIDI control device (unless the device does not send velocity data).
+Use the button to toggle velocity sensitivity on/off.

 Velocity values were calculated simply by splitting the volume range for each audio element (0-1) into increments for each possible velocity within the MIDI specs (1-127).

 ### Browser Compatibility: